|2011 National Ag Week Art Contest Winner

 Whitehead Elementary School, Woodland

 Farm to School Yolo is a public health and agricultural marketing initiative that has the potential to change the way students and young people eat, think about food, and improve health through development of life long healthy eating habits.
 It is a three-year program linking Yolo agriculture with the National School Lunch Program and 38,000 Yolo County preschool – grade 12 students.
 A majority, 65%, of these students are eligible for the national free and reduced lunch program.
-The program is currently funded through a three-year California Department of Food and Agriculture Specialty Crop grant.
+The program is currently funded through a three-year California Department of Food and Agriculture Specialty Crop Block Grant.

 Farm to School Yolo works with all five Yolo County school districts and the Yolo County Office of Education’s Head Start Preschool Program to increase the amount of fresh, local produce offered in breakfasts, lunches and after school snacks.
 The program offers an opportunity to educate students and staff on food origins: how it was grown and how to prepare it for peak flavor and nutritional value.